mabbasiazad/portfolio/content/posts/VAE/index.md

     p(x)= \sum_{z} p(z)p(x|z)
     $$

+    Note: In order to see the output of the model as a distribution, you can assume $f(Z)$ as the mean value of that distribution and get the variance of equal to one.

     I can use Mont Carlo technique to sample from $z$ space and approximate the summation above.
 However, in high dimentional space the summation is not tractable.
 On the other hands for most of the $z$s, $p(x|z)$ is equal to zero.
 So, it would be intresting if I could find the $z$s which are likely to generate $x.$

     The VAE solves these problems by sampling $z$ from a new distribution $q(z|x)$, which is jointly optimised with the generative model.
 This focuses the optimisation on regions of high probability (i.e. latent codes that are likely to have generated $x$).